tomaszj/test-setup-full-of-java/README.md

 # What's involved

-* frontend application based on AngularJS and [LinemanJS](http://linemanjs.com/) with Angular template
+* Frontend application based on AngularJS and [LinemanJS](http://linemanjs.com/) with Angular template.
-* API built using DropWizard and Java
+* Suite of acceptance Selenium tests that would be derived from potential User Stories and defects.
+Based on JUnit.
-* Suite of acceptance Selenium tests that would be derived from potential User Stories and defects
+* API built using DropWizard and Java.
+Contains API integration tests based on JUnit.

 # License